Crew Relaxing Ahead of Cargo Dragon Departure and Spacewalks

-Category: Space Hits: 1The space station flies into an orbital sunrise 264 miles above the North Pacific.
+Category: Space Hits: 3The space station flies into an orbital sunrise 264 miles above the North Pacific.

 The Expedition 64 crew had a light duty day Thursday following a busy holiday season filled with space research and U.S. cargo ship departure preparations.
 Soon the astronauts will be ramping up for a set of International Space Station maintenance and upgrades spacewalks planned for January and February.